mackron/miniaudio/tests/README.md

     mal_build_tests_emscripten.bat

 The output will be placed in the bin folder.
+If you have output WASM it may not work when running the web page locally.
+To test you can run with something like this:

+    emrun bin/mal_test_0_emscripten.html